 Recovery after breast implant removal is much like that of breast augmentation.
 You will wear a compression garment temporarily to help control your swelling, and you will need to rest for about a week.
 Discomfort and tenderness can be well-managed with pain medications prescribed by Dr. Cohen.
 You will need to abstain from vigorous exercise and heavy lifting for at least 2-4 weeks as instructed by the doctor.

 Dr. Cohen will provide a full aftercare plan with instructions for everything from bathing and showering to caring for your incisions.
 You will visit the office for periodic follow-up visits to ensure your recovery is progressing smoothly and without incident.

 Why choose Dr. Cohen?

-Dr. Cohen is a skilled, experienced breast surgeon who understands how complex implant removal procedures can be.
+Dr. Cohen is a skilled, experienced plastic surgeon in Beverly Hills who understands how complex implant removal procedures can be.
 Whether you are pursuing a fat transfer explant treatment or an en bloc capsulectomy, Dr. Cohen delivers impressive, natural-looking results that are perfectly tailored to your needs and wishes.